Le Hardi-class destroyer

-The Le Hardi class consisted of twelve destroyers (torpilleurs d'escadre) built for the Marine Nationale (French Navy) during the late 1930s.
+The Le Hardi class consisted of twelve destroyers (torpilleurs d'escadre) begun for the Marine Nationale (French Navy) during the late 1930s.
 Only seven ships were ultimately completed while construction of the remaining five ships was interrupted by the French defeat in the Battle of France in May–June 1940 and were never finished.
 The seven ships that were seaworthy sailed for French North Africa to prevent their capture by the advancing Germans.
 Several ships later sailed for French West Africa where played a minor role in the Battle of Dakar in September.
 The Germans captured two ships that were still under construction and attempted to finish them both before abandoning the effort in 1943.